-The Unified Police Department of Greater Salt Lake provides police services to the citizens of Midvale City.
-Settled in 1851, Midvale City is located in the center of the Salt Lake Valley and has a friendly “small-town” atmosphere.
+The Unified Police Department partners with the City of Midvale to provide all of it’s police services.
+Settled in 1851, Midvale City is located at the center of the Salt Lake Valley and has a friendly “small-town” atmosphere.
 Starting as a center for mining and industry, modern Midvale City is home to a diverse group of over 33,000 residents of various ethnic backgrounds.
-Midvale is host to the annual Harvest Days, an event that is over 73 years old.
-Midvale shares a spirit of friendship and community of a city “in the middle of everything."
+Midvale shares a spirit of friendship and community of a city “in the middle of everything”.

 The Unified Police Department strives to make your home and work place a safer and better place to live and work.
-The Midvale Precinct consists of 1 Chief, 1 Lieutenant, 7 Sergeants, 4 Detectives, 4 Community Oriented Policing Detectives, 2 traffic/motor officers, and 22 patrol officers.
-We also have 1 full time Resource Officer assigned to Hillcrest High School and 1 full time Resource Officer assigned to the Midvale Middle school and the Elementary schools.
+The Midvale Precinct consists of 1 Chief, 1 Lieutenant, 6 Sergeants, 3 Property Crimes Detectives, 6 Shelter Resource Officers, 2 COP/Directed Enforcement Detectives, 2 Traffic/Motor Officers and 23 patrol Officers.
+We also have a full-time Resource Officer assigned to Hillcrest High School and 1 full-time Resource Officer assigned to the Midvale Middle School and the Elementary schools.

-Traffic problems such as speeding in neighborhoods have always been a concern of the citizens of Midvale.
+Traffic safety has always been a concern of the citizens of Midvale.
 We have 2 officers dedicated to working traffic enforcement.
 They focus intently on the prevention of traffic accidents and congestion, while aggressively enforcing speed compliance.
-These experienced officers place educational "speed trailers" near trouble zones.
-These trailers use radar to remind drivers of their speeds, and work as an excellent speed-reducing tool, keeping our streets, pedestrians, and other drivers safe.
-The traffic enforcement team also target traffic issues, such as school zone safety, red-light violations, aggressive drivers, and speed compliance.
+The traffic enforcement team also target traffic issues, such as school zone safety, red-light violations, distracted driving, and pedestrian safety.

 We have a strong "COP" (Community Oriented Policing) program.
-With the help of citizens we work closely with you to help reduce crime in your neighborhoods and solve the problems that are caused by crime.
-We have 4 full time COP officers who identify community problems, work for a solution and implement the work necessary to solve the problems.
-The full time COP Officers also work closely with community organizations such as the schools, community councils, religious organizations, apartment complexes and neighborhoods to make sure that information is streamlined both ways on crime and the needs of the community.
-Along with the help of the Midvale Community Building Community Safety Committee, the COP officers train and manage the Neighborhood Watch program, and the Good Landlord Program.
-Both programs have proven to reduce crime in neighborhoods and apartment communities.
-The COP officers also provide public education by hosting public work shops on various topics to help our citizen know what to watch for and how to protect themselves from crime.
+With the help of citizens, we work closely with you to help reduce crime in your neighborhoods and solve the problems that are caused by crime.
+Our COP Officers work closely with community organizations such as the schools, community councils, religious organizations, apartment complexes (Good Landlord Program) and neighborhoods to make sure that information is shared on crime and the needs of the community.
+COP officers provide public education by hosting public workshops on various topics to help our citizen know what to watch for and how to protect themselves from crime.

 We provide D.A.R.E.
-(Drug Awareness & Resistance Education) training to our elementary children in an effort to stop the epidemic of drug abuse at an early age.
+(Drug Awareness & Resistance Education) training to our elementary children to stop the epidemic of drug abuse at an early age.